 A shared commitment from parents through the home-school agreement, governors and the wider community is an important factor in promoting good behaviour as is the support of the inclusion policies, social service departments, the careers service, health services and the police in dealing with challenging behaviour.
-In some cases a multi-agency approach is essential if the best interests of the student are to be fully met.
+In some cases a multi-agency approach is essential if the best interests of the student are to be fully met and school may invite Safe Schools and Communities Team and/or other outside agencies into school for further education of students.
 The continuous improvement of practice will be at the heart of the behaviour strategy and amendments will be made in accordance with any review, evaluation and in accordance with any necessary developments.